slausmeister/AutoHDR/readme.md

 **Distortion**

 Instead of loosing a whole region of the picture and leaving another region completely untouched, we try to add uncertainty to the structure on the whole picture.
-By adding distortion we lower the sharpness of the edges of the objects.
-Since we try to enhance the model to detect regions of different light intensity which are usually not separated by sharp edges, this approach hopefully supports the learning towards the task.
+By adding distortion we reduce the sharpness of the edges of the objects.
+Since the task possibly involves detecting regions of varying light intensity, which are usually not separated by sharp edges, this approach hopefully supports the model training.

 ```python
 imgs = [original_img]